MicrosoftDocs/edge-developer/microsoft-edge/puppeteer/index.md

 ---
 # Puppeteer overview

 [Puppeteer](https://pptr.dev) is a [Node](https://nodejs.org) library that provides a high-level API to control Microsoft Edge using the [DevTools Protocol](https://chromedevtools.github.io/devtools-protocol).
 Puppeteer launches [headless browsers](https://en.wikipedia.org/wiki/Headless_browser) by default.
-Headless browsers do not display a UI, so instead you must use the command line.
-You can also configure Puppeteer to run full (non-headless) Microsoft Edge as well.
+Headless browsers do not display a user interface (UI), so you must use the command line.
+You can also configure Puppeteer to run full (non-headless) Microsoft Edge.

 By default, when you install Puppeteer, the installer downloads a recent version of [Chromium](https://www.chromium.org/Home), the open-source browser that [Microsoft Edge is also built upon](https://blogs.windows.com/windowsexperience/2018/12/06/microsoft-edge-making-the-web-better-through-more-open-source-collaboration).